 - Hyperopia – better known as long sightedness

 Here we’re going to tell you a little more about each of these conditions and how laser eye surgery can help to correct them.

 Myopia is a condition which causes blurry vision at distance.
 This is caused by the way the light is focused in the eye.
-In a normal eye light is focused directly onto the retina, but in a myopic eye the light is focused in front of the retina.
+In a normal eye, light is focused directly onto the retina, but in a myopic eye, the light is focused in front of the retina.
 The cause of this is either the eye is too long or the cornea is too steeply curved.
-Myopia means close work, such as reading and watching television, isn’t a problem.
+Short-sightedness means close work, such as reading and watching television, isn’t a problem.
 However, for driving or at the cinema this becomes an issue without the aid of glasses or contact lenses to clarify the vision.

-Laser eye surgery can correct myopia by reshaping the cornea.
+Laser eye surgery can correct short-sightedness by reshaping the cornea.
 The laser shapes the cornea to be slightly flatter which allows light to focus directly onto the retina, rather than in front of it.